Our next litter is due August 2025! We are expecting all gold and gold roan puppies.

 Grooming isn’t just about looks, it’s important for your Cocker Spaniel's health.
 Regular grooming sessions help you find issues such as matting, fleas, ticks or skin problems early on, ensuring your dog stays happy and healthy.
 Regular brushing, starting from a young age, makes the process a positive experience and keeps your dog’s coat in top condition.

 To keep your Cocker Spaniel looking their best, aim for brushing every three days minimum.
 Daily is best.
-However, if your dog enjoys outdoor activities, you might need to brush them more frequently to remove grass seeds, burrs, and other debris.
+However, if your dog enjoys outdoor activities, you might need to brush them more frequently to remove grass seeds, burrs and other debris.
 Adjust your grooming routine based on the amount of loose hair you collect during brushing.
 If shedding is heavy, consider grooming every other day or daily.
 If shedding is minimal, once or twice a week may suffice.

 Distinguish Between Knots and Mats: Knots can usually be brushed out, while mats are tightly bound to the skin and should be cut out.
 Mats often form from shed undercoat that has not been brushed out, particularly in areas of friction such as where a harness rubs against the fur.